-- ENG 0123 INTERMEDIATE ENGLISH ENG 0123 is an integrated course designed to advance students to college level writing skills and reading strategies.
+ENG 0123 - INTERMEDIATE ENGLISH - This integrated course is designed to advance students to college level writing skills and reading strategies.
 Three semester hours credit.
-Required for students with an ACT English score of 13 or lower.
-This course does not satisfy degree or program requirements for graduation. - ENG 1113 ENGLISH COMPOSITION I ENG 1113 prepares the student to think critically and compose texts for academic and professional rhetorical situations.
+Required for students with an ACT

+English score of 13 or lower.
+This course does not satisfy degree or program requirements for graduation.

+- ENG 1113 ENGLISH COMPOSITION I This course prepares the student to think critically and compose texts for academic and professional rhetorical situations.
 Prerequisite: Completion of ENG 0114 and/or ENG 0124 with a grade of "C" or better, or ACT English score of 17.
 Three lecture hours.
-Three semester hours credit. - ENG 1113 CR ENGLISH COMPOSITION I WITH THE CO-REQUISITE COMPONENT ENG 1113 CR is designed for students with an English ACT sub-score of 14, 15, or 16.
+Three semester hours credit. - ENG 1113 CR ENGLISH COMPOSITION I WITH THE CO-REQUISITE COMPONENT This course is designed for students with an English ACT sub-score of 14, 15, or 16.
 CR courses meet 3 times per week: two days in class and one day for individualized instruction.
-Taking a CR course allows the student to by-pass Intermediate English and to receive 3 hours credit for English Composition I upon successful completion.

-- ENG 1123 ENGLISH COMPOSITION II ENG 1123 is a continuation of English 1113 with emphasis on research, argumentation, and composition.
+Taking a CR course allows the student to by-pass Intermediate English and to receive 3 hours credit for English Composition I upon successful completion. - ENG 1123 ENGLISH COMPOSITION II This course is a continuation of English Composition I with emphasis on research, argumentation, and composition.
 Readings, essays, and a research paper are required.
 Prerequisite: ENG 1113 with a grade of "C" or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2133 CREATIVE WRITING ENG 2133 involves reading and writing poetry, short fiction, creative non-fiction, and/or drama.
+Three semester hours credit. - ENG 2133 CREATIVE WRITING This course involves reading and writing poetry, short fiction, and/or other genres.
 Prerequisite: ENG 1113 with a grade of C or better or ACT English sub score of 25 or above.
 Three lecture hours..
-Three semester hours credit. - ENG 2153 TRADITIONAL GRAMMAR ENG 2153 focuses on the basic elements of English grammar and mechanics.
-Beginning with parts of speech, it covers basic sentences patterns, pronouns, troublesome verbs, subject-verb agreement, spelling, diction, punctuation and mechanics: all of the aspects of traditional grammar that writers including elementary teachers introducing language skills to children may encounter.
+Three semester hours credit. - ENG 2153 TRADITIONAL GRAMMAR This course focuses on the basic elements of English grammar and mechanics.
 Three lecture hours.
-Three semester hours credit. - ENG 2223 AMERICAN LITERATURE I ENG 2223 surveys representative prose and poetry of the United States from its beginnings to the Civil War.
+Three semester hours credit. - ENG 2223 AMERICAN LITERATURE I This course surveys representative prose and poetry of the United States from its beginnings to the Civil War.
 Prerequisites: ENG 1113 and ENG 1123 with a grade of C or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2233 AMERICAN LITERATURE II ENG 2233 surveys representative prose and poetry of the United States from the Civil War to the present.
+Three semester hours credit. - ENG 2233 AMERICAN LITERATURE II This course surveys representative prose and poetry of the United States from the Civil War to the present.
 Prerequisites: ENG 1113 and ENG 1123 with a grade of C or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2323 BRITISH LITERATURE I ENG 2323 surveys British Literature from the Anglo-Saxon Period through the Restoration and Eighteenth Century.
+Three semester hours credit. - ENG 2323 BRITISH LITERATURE I This course surveys British Literature from the Anglo-Saxon Period through the Restoration and Eighteenth Century.
 Prerequisites: ENG 1113 and ENG 1123 with a grade of C or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2333 BRITISH LITERATURE II ENG 2333 surveys British literature from the Romantic Period to the present.
+Three semester hours credit. - ENG 2333 BRITISH LITERATURE II This course surveys British literature from the Romantic Period to the present.
 Prerequisites: ENG 1113 and ENG 1123 with a grade of C or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2423 WORLD LITERATURE I ENG 2423 surveys texts representative of global and historical diversity from ancient world through early modern world.
+Three semester hours credit. - ENG 2423 WORLD LITERATURE I This course surveys texts representative of global, historical, and cultural diversity from the ancient world through the early modern world.
 Prerequisites: ENG 1113 and ENG 1123 with a grade of C or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2433 WORLD LITERATURE II ENG 2433 surveys texts representative of global and historical diversity from the Enlightenment Period to the present.
+Three semester hours credit. - ENG 2433 WORLD LITERATURE II This course surveys texts representative of global, historical, and cultural diversity from the Enlightenment Period to the present.
 Prerequisites: ENG 1113 and ENG 1123 with a grade of C or better.
 Three lecture hours.
-Three semester hours credit. - ENG 2613 FILM AS LITERATURE ENG 2613 involves the study of current and classic motion pictures as a form of literary, historic, and cinematic expression.
+Three semester hours credit. - ENG 2613 FILM AS LITERATURE This course involves the study of current and classic motion pictures as a form of literary, historic, and cinematic expression.
 Prerequisites: ENG 1113 with a grade of C or better.
 Three lecture hours.
 Three semester hours credit.